Chapter 64: In the Hot Seat

 “Let me get this straight.
 You don’t share other people’s business, but you expect me to?
 Well. that’s not going to happen.”

 “Ok, you get points for loyalty.
 It will be interesting to see if your brother earns any points, when I ask him about you.”

 “What does this witch hunt have to do with my mother’s death?
 Seems to me like you’re just using this so-called investigation as an excuse to go on a witch hunt.
 I have half a mind to call your superior and make a formal complaint.”

-“Oh, climb down off of your high horse Richard.
+“Oh, climb down off of your soap box Richard.
 Your other sister Rachel is the one who claims somebody murdered your mother.
 Unless and until somebody finds physical evidence to point out the murderer, I have to eliminate each and every person who was with her yesterday as a suspect.
 You and your siblings were with her, when she died.
 Damn Richard, don’t tell me you’ve been off the force so long that you don’t recognize solid police work.”